 Fortunately, it’s easy to make a Thanksgiving feast that both you and your pup can enjoy without any harm to their digestive system.
 Use these tips to make a grand Thanksgiving feast for your dog this holiday season.

-Dog-friendly stuffing is a lot easier to make than you would think, and it can be enjoyed by your human guests, as well!
+Dog-friendly stuffing is a lot easier to make than you might think, and it can be enjoyed by your human guests, as well!

 Remember that dogs’ digestive systems aren’t always as hardy as ours, so stick to gluten-free bread crumbs and unsalted pantry items to keep your doggy’s tummy safe.
 Garlic and onions are no-nos for dogs and can be toxic in large amounts, so keep these out of your stuffing, too.